laravel/docs/elixir.md

 <a name="babel"></a>
 ### Babel

 The `babel` method may be used to compile [EcmaScript 6 and 7](https://babeljs.io/docs/learn-es2015/) into plain JavaScript.
-This function accepts an array of files relative to the `resources/assets/js` directory and generates a single `all.js` file in the `public/js` directory:
+This function accepts an array of files relative to the `resources/assets/js` directory, and generates a single `all.js` file in the `public/js` directory:

 ```javascript
 elixir(function(mix) {